spencerthayer/CLI-PHP-CYOA-Game/readme.md

   ```

   - Paste your API key and press **Enter**.
-  - The API key will be saved securely in a hidden file named `.openai_api_key` with permissions set to `0600` (readable and writable only by you).
+  - The API key will be saved securely in a hidden file named `data/.openai_api_key` with permissions set to `0600` (readable and writable only by you).

 **Subsequent Runs:**